Product Design • Mobile & Tablet • Internal Platform

 Material Design System

-Clean, material design-based UI with distinct color branding per user type — making it immediately clear which context you were in regardless of your role in the platform.
+Clean, material design-based UI with color coding for each user type, making it immediately clear which context you were in regardless of your role in the platform.

 Sprout vendor pricing management screen